lizaodawn/IMMARKUS-wiki-clone/Annotating-Entities.md

 - Click the __Ok__ button at the bottom of the dialog if you want to tag your entity as a __Main Object__.
 - Or navigate the data model hierarchy further, if you are looking for a specific child of __Main Object__.

 In our example, neither __Bridge__, __Wall__, nor __Gate__ have further children.
-Therefore, clicking one of them will instantly select it and tag your annotation as this entity.
-The annotation will adopt the selected type's color coding and show it's properties form in the sidebar.
+Therefore, clicking one of them will instantly select it and tag your annotation as an entity of this class.
+The annotation will adopt the selected class' color coding and show its properties form in the sidebar.

 <img width="1440" alt="Bildschirmfoto 2024-01-09 um 12 22 40" src="https://github.com/rsimon/immarkus/assets/470971/847a66cd-8a6d-4951-a595-ef41b2115441">